davidycliao/bisCrawler/README.md

 ```

 - When **bisCrawler** is running, you will be asked which page you would like to scrape (please, type any single digit from 1 to last page).
-Then **bisCrawler** will automatically create a folder to restore the retrieval of parliamentary questions by individual member.
+Then **bisCrawler** will automatically generate pandas dataframe to restore the banker speeches and the urls to the textual document.

 <p align="center">
   <img width="900" height="280" src="https://raw.githack.com/davidycliao/bisCrawler/main/images/bank2.png" >